How to Find Work-From-Home Jobs Beyond Writing and Customer Service

 How to Find Work-From-Home Jobs on General Job Sites

-Enter specific positions into the search fields, and read through the descriptions of the resulting jobs to see if they offer the option of working from home.
+On other sites, you’ll need to enter specific positions into the search fields, and read through the descriptions of the resulting jobs to see if they offer the option of working from home.

 Or you can simply enter keywords like these when you search:

 - Work from home.

 Right away you’ll see the expected results — listings for customer service reps, web developers and technical writers.
 To find less common work-from-home jobs, scroll through several pages of results and watch for titles that catch your attention.

 For example, after searching “telecommute” at SnagAJob, I had to search through five pages of ordinary results before finding the more interesting position of fraud analyst.
 Your job would be to “design advanced analytical strategies that enhance fraud detection capabilities and recovery efforts.”

 Play around with different ways of searching, because each website has its own idiosyncrasies.